-Indicator Evidence Compliant An employee handbook is on file and available to all staff (Check key section) sexual harassment, equal opportunity hiring, drug-free workplace, etc.) All key sections are in place Yes
+Indicator Evidence Compliant i.
+An employee handbook is on file and available to all staff (Check key sections sexual harassment, equal opportunity hiring, drug-free workplace, etc.) All key sections are in place Yes

-${\bf D}.$ The school has a complaint resolution process for employees.
+D. The school has a complaint resolution process for employees.